AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/organize-your-work/print-and-export-comments.md

 ### The Proof Viewer

-You can print the `proof`'s Comments summary, including the thumbnails or full-view image of the `proof`, by clicking on the `Print` icon in the Proof Viewer.
+You can print the proof's Comments summary, including the thumbnails or full-view image of the proof, by clicking on the `Print` icon in the Proof Viewer.
 (1)

 ![PV_print_all_comm.png](assets/pv-print-all-comm-350x158.png)

 ### The Proof Details Page

-You can print the `proof`'s Comment summary by clicking on the `Print` icon on the Proof details page.
+You can print the proof's Comment summary by clicking on the `Print` icon on the Proof details page.
 (2)

 ![proof_details_page.png](assets/proof-details-page-350x231.png)

 ### The Proof Actions Menu

-You can print the `proof`'s Comment summary by clicking on the `Print` icon in the Proof actions menu.
+You can print the proof's Comment summary by clicking on the `Print` icon in the Proof actions menu.

 To access the Comments Summary page from a list view: